 Your interest in the theories and practice of historical and contemporary art

-Submit your portfolio case to the Fine Art program office after you have applied to the program and on the portfolio deadline.
+Submit your portfolio after you have applied to the program and after the online submission system opens for the year.
 Portfolios will not be assessed unless you have officially applied through ApplyAlberta and paid the application for admission fee.